weizguy/RazerBlog/README.md

-# firstNuxt
+# RazerBlog

-> My top-notch Nuxt.js project
+> Experimenting with Nuxt - first repo with Nuxt, designing a blog based on Razer products...

 ## Build Setup